pyqlsa/wdict/README.md

           - subdomain: Allow crawling urls if they are the same domain or subdomains
           - sibling:   Allow crawling urls if they are the same domain or a sibling
           - all:       Allow crawling all urls, regardless of domain

+  -r, --req-per-sec <REQ_PER_SEC>
+          Number of requests to make per second

+          [default: 5]

+  -x, --max-concurrent <MAX_CONCURRENT>
+          Maximum number of concurrent requests

+          [default: 5]

+  -o, --output <OUTPUT>
+          File to write dictionary to (will be overwritten if it already exists)

+          [default: wdict.txt]

+      --output-urls
+          Write discovered urls to a file

+      --output-urls-file <OUTPUT_URLS_FILE>
+          File to write urls to, json formatted (will be overwritten if it already exists)

+          [default: urls.json]

   -h, --help
           Print help (see a summary with '-h')